deskflow/deskflow/README.md

 ### Is Wayland for Linux supported?

-Yes, thanks to the work of Peter Hutterer (the author of [libei](https://gitlab.freedesktop.org/libinput/libei) and primary contributor to [libportal](https://github.com/flatpak/libportal)) and others like Olivier Fourdan, et al. we are now, tools like Synergy is now supported on Wayland (the Linux display server protocol aimed to become the successor of the X Window System).
+Yes!
+Wayland (the Linux display server protocol aimed to become the successor of the X Window System) is an important platform for us.
+The [`libei`](https://gitlab.freedesktop.org/libinput/libei) and [`libportal`](https://github.com/flatpak/libportal) libraries enable
+Wayland support for Synergy.
+We would like to give special thanks to Peter Hutterer (@whot), who is the author of `libei`, a major contributor to `libportal`, and the author of the Wayland implementation in Synergy.
+Others such as Olivier Fourdan helped with the Wayland implementation, and we rely on the work of our community of developers to continue the development of Wayland support.

 ### Where did it all start?

+Synergy was first created in 2001.
 You can learn about the [history of the project](https://github.com/symless/synergy/wiki/History) and its original creator, Chris Schoeneman, on our Wiki.

 ## Repology

-Repology monitors a huge number of package repositories and other sources comparing packages versions across them and gathering other information.
+Repology monitors a huge number of package repositories and other sources comparing package versions across them and gathering other information.

 [![Repology](https://repology.org/badge/vertical-allrepos/synergy.svg?exclude_unsupported=1)](https://repology.org/project/synergy/versions)